-Finance income comprises interest income on funds invested, dividend income and gains on the disposal of financial assets at fair value through profit or loss.
+Investment income comprises interest income on funds invested and dividend income.
 Interest income is recognized as it accrues in profit or loss, using the effective interest method.
 Dividend income is recognized in profit or loss on the date when the Group's right to receive payment is established, which in the case of quoted securities is the ex-dividend date.
+Finance income includes income arising from financing transactions.
+Other operating income includes income that are not classified into investing and financing category.